noahc606/Back-to-Earth/README.md

-Anything not in the 'lib' folder is my own work.
+The SDL library files contained within the 'lib' folder were not made by me.
+There are credits to the creators of the audio files in bin/Debug/resources as well.